COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 - Reproducible and Interactive Data Analysis and Modelling Using Jupyter Notebooks (4 ECTS, likely starting in March 2021; course material from last iteration here: https://github.com/mlund/jupyter-course)
 - Scientific Computing with Python and Fortran (7.5 ECTS, next date to be determined)
-- Introduction to Python (study period II, 7.5 ECTS, next date to be determined)
+- Introduction to Python (7.5 ECTS, next date to be determined)

 In addition you can check out additional Python self-learning material listed here: